jackss011/processing-gradle-library/README.md

 ### Step 3: Write your library
 - Code

   Write library java code inside the `<root>/src` folder.
-A default package is provided and app entry file is provided.
+A default package is provided containing a basic library class.

+  You can replace this package with your own.

+  The package will be available for `import` .pde files in the editor.

 - Examples